When you are hired for an on-campus position you become a member of a team that depends on you.

-- Report to work promptly and ready to begin work.
+- Report to work promptly and be ready to begin work.

 - Notify your supervisor (as soon as possible and no later than the beginning of the scheduled work shift) when you are unable to work

 - Consider the department's needs as well as your own when requesting time off.

 - Demonstrate cooperative and positive work behaviors